Coronavirus and DNA

 Coronavirus and DNA have already been found to go hand-in-hand in two areas:

-1. How vulnerable someone is in contracting the virus.
+1. How vulnerable someone is to contracting the virus

 The purpose of DNA testing for COVID-19 is to bring to light how incredibly important it is for people to protect themselves during this global pandemic.